yR-DEV/learningAngular/Unit-2/01-a-new-structure.md

 	index.html
 ```

+//about to start unit two and learn sql at the same time.

 This structure is pretty simple.
 We have an app.js file where we will declare our app and all dependencies.
 For now it will just look like:

 ```js